telus/tds-core/packages/Radio/Radio.md

 ### Uncontrolled Radio

-By default, `Radio` will act just as an HTML `input` with the type of `checkbox` will act.
+By default, `Radio` will act just as an HTML `input` with the type of `radio` will act.
 It will be uncontrolled by the app itself, and its value can be accessed by referencing the element.

 _Note:_ If no `id` is provided, a default `id` will be generated in the format of: "`name`\_`value`"